Hospital & Patient Services

 Transportation to Shriners Children's

-This program requires constant TEAMWORK between the Hospital, temple staff, Roadrunner Unit and the parents.
+This program requires constant TEAMWORK between the hospital, temple staff, Roadrunner Unit and the parents.
 Our primary goal is to make sure the children keep their hospital appointments, thereby receiving the necessary treatment they deserve.
-The Shrine fraternity is comprised of volunteer members who freely give of their time and resources to ensure that the families are transported to and from our hospitals in a safe and efficient manner and this is why it is extremely important that parents take responsibility to call our office if they can not make the trip.
+The Shrine fraternity is comprised of volunteer members who freely give of their time and resources to ensure that the families are transported to and from our hospitals in a safe and efficient manner and this is why it is extremely important that parents take responsibility to call our office if they cannot make the trip.

-The drivers are on a limited time schedule and can only allow 15 minutes to wait at the designated pick up point before they must move forward.
+The drivers are on a limited time schedule and can only allow 15 minutes to wait at the designated pick-up point before they must move forward.
 Please make prior arrangements to be picked up after the return trip from the hospital.
 The van will make periodic stops for meals and travel breaks.
 There is no smoking, food or beverages allowed on board.
 If a child needs a car seat please bring it with you or if your child has a wheelchair or needs a gurney, advise us in advance.

 As an option, if parents would prefer to fly, Airlift Hope America is available at (800) 325-8908 and Children’s Flight of Hope at (919) 971-0131.
 There is no charge for flying but there are a few rules that apply.